-What if I get to this step and realize a limit is not necessary?
+What if I get to the LIMITS step and realize a limit is not necessary?

-If you acknowledge the child’s feelings, and you decide that a limit is NOT necessary, it is okay to skip Step 2 – LIMITS.
+If you acknowledge the child’s feelings, and you decide that a limit is NOT necessary, it is okay to skip Step 3 – INQUIRIES.
 There are situations where you notice what children are feeling and then realize that the manner in which they are coping is perfectly healthy or appropriate for their age or developmental needs.